COVID-19 Frequently asked questions

 Have ongoing or new clinical trials been stopped or put on hold?

-As a science-led biopharmaceutical company, our clinical research is crucial to the development of innovative new medicines and we have taken appropriate measures to ensure continuity and mitigate any impact to our research and development programmes.
+As a science-led biopharmaceutical company, our ongoing clinical research is crucial to the development of innovative new medicines and we have taken appropriate measures to ensure continuity and mitigate any impact to our research and development programmes.
 We have focused on ensuring the continued safety of patients in all our ongoing clinical trials, while activating continuity plans in order to minimise trial disruption from the pandemic.

 Our mitigation strategies include home-based treatment and monitoring options, moving patient recruitment to less-affected regions, and planning for accelerated recruitment once the pandemic has receded.
 As always, our highest priority is to protect the safety and wellbeing of employees and the patients involved in our clinical trials.